dennisbergevin/cypress-plugin-grep-boxes/README.md

 The `cypress-plugin-grep-boxes` plugin (new in v2.0.0) displays all available `effectiveTestTags` in the Cypress Test Runner for each test.

-If for any reason you'd like to exclude specific tags from being added to the Cypress Test Runner, use the environment variable `hideSpecTags` set to an array of tags you do not want to be displayed in the Cypress Test Runner.
+If for any reason you'd like to exclude tags from being displayed in the Cypress Test Runner, use the environment variable `hideSpecTags` set to an array of tags you do not want to be displayed in the Cypress Test Runner.

+### Hide specific tags

 Example: